Judge To Review Claims Of Census Citizenship Question's 'Discriminatory' Origins

 Last month, the Supreme Court voted to leave in place a lower court ruling that rejected the Trump administration's stated reason for the question.
 In the majority opinion, Chief Justice John Roberts said that the administration's use of the Voting Rights Act to justify the question "seems to have been contrived."

-Judge Hazel's order means that as the Trump administration prolongs the legal fight to add a citizenship question, more evidence may be revealed in court about how and exactly why the administration tried to include a citizenship question on the census.
+Hazel's order means that as the Trump administration prolongs the legal fight to add a citizenship question to the census, more evidence may be revealed in court about how and exactly why the administration tried to include it.

 Census information helps guide how some $880 billion a year in federal spending is distributed for schools, roads and other public services.
 The constitutionally mandated head count of every person in the U.S. also determines how many congressional seats and Electoral College votes each state is allotted for a decade.